highclaws-com/tutorial/zh-CN/003-音视频生成/youtube-tech-education-short-video.md

 6. **Respect human attention and reading limits.**
    - Design for what a person can actually notice, read, and understand while a scene is visible.
    - A four-second beat can carry one short idea—not a heading, paragraph, labels, and animation.
+   - **NO METAPHORS (MANDATORY):** Never use analogies, metaphors, or childish comparisons (e.g., restaurants, leaky buckets, waiting rooms, highways).
+Explain the actual technical mechanism directly, literally, and professionally.
+Your audience consists of engineers.
+   - **LITERAL STATE REPRESENTATION**: Instead of analogies, explain processes using literal representations of system assets—such as sequence flowcharts, database row states, configuration payloads, or strict API protocols.
    - Treat the practical reason or use case as primary content, not as a footnote.
 Give it title-level hierarchy when it is the main takeaway.
    - If motion already explains the mechanism, do not repeat it with explanatory text.
 Keep only the minimum words needed to establish purpose or consequence.
    - Keep readable text static.
 Never move URLs, code, headers, or sentences that viewers must decode.

-7. **Do not accumulate versions.**
+7. **DO NOT ACCUMULATE VERSIONS (STRICT NO-VERSIONING RULE).**
+   - **CRITICAL:** NEVER create `v1`, `v2`, `v3`, or similarly versioned files for large media (like MP4s, WAVs, or project directories).
+   - Users DO NOT like large files taking up disk space.
+Always OVERWRITE the existing file.
    - Keep one current `<PROJECT_ROOT>/script.md` and edit it in place.
 Use source control when editorial history is needed.
    - `<WORKSPACE>` is not an archive.
    - Keep only the current implementation, current review preview, necessary assets, and final deliverables in `<WORKSPACE>`.
-   - When a new preview replaces an old one, delete the old preview, obsolete stills, temporary checks, and abandoned render variants after verification.
+   - When a new preview replaces an old one, immediately OVERWRITE or DELETE the old preview, obsolete stills, temporary checks, and abandoned render variants.
-   - Do not create `v1`, `v2`, or similarly versioned source/output trees inside `<WORKSPACE>` unless the user explicitly asks to preserve them.

 ---